DenisHki/hockey-manager-expo-app/README.md

   ## Technologies Used

 - **React Native:** The framework for building the mobile app.
-React Native allows for cross-platform mobile app development using JavaScript and React.
-The codebase is structured with reusable components, providing a maintainable and efficient development experience.

 - **Firebase:** Firebase is used for real-time database management and authentication.
-It provides a scalable and reliable backend for the app, enabling features like real-time updates and secure user authentication.
+It provides a scalable and reliable backend for the app, enabling features like real-time updates.

 - **Expo:** Expo is leveraged for quick and efficient development, providing a set of tools and services to simplify the development process.
-Expo enables features like easy testing, deployment, and access to native functionality without the need for complex native setup.

 - **React Navigation:** Navigation is handled using the React Navigation library, which provides a customizable navigation solution for React Native apps.
 It enables smooth transitions between screens and a structured navigation flow.
 I used MaterialBottomTabNavigator and NativeStackNavigator.